 Contrast-enhancing lenses (like Oakley’s PRIZM, SunGod’s 8KO, etc.) are the best for cyclists.
 Not only that they make the view more vibrant and colorful, but they also allow us to spot road dangers from a larger distance.

 In descent, a pothole can be pretty dangerous.
 Contrast-enhancing sunglasses can provide you with more time to react and ride more safely.

 Photochromic lenses are eyeglass lenses that are clear (or nearly clear) indoors and darken when exposed to sunlight, explains Gary Heiting, OR, in his blog post.

 This type of lens is too widespread among cyclists because the tint transition takes some time.
 This means the sunglasses may not darken (or lighten) quickly enough for a given situation.

 On the other hand, photochromic lenses are suitable for unpredictable weather.
-For example, if you begin your ride during sunshine and return when it’s cloudy.
+For example, if you begin your ride in sunshine and return when it’s cloudy.